 Anthem Blue Cross Ohio

 “Dental Blue Basic 100” is the most affordable option from Anthem.
 Unlike their other two options, there is no waiting period to utilize coverage.
 Preventive and diagnostic expenses, such as cleanings, x-rays, oral evaluations, sealants and fluoride treatments, are covered at 100% with no out-of-pocket expense (assuming you receive service at a Network provider).
+Out-of-network treatment will result in higher out-of-pocket expenses.

 Minor restorative benefits are provided at 80% coverage.
 Some of the more common benefits include space maintainers, composite and amalgam fillings, pin retention and emergency palliative pain treatment.
 Simple extraction, oral surgery and anesthesia benefits are not provided under the basic plan.
 There is also a $500 limit on annual provided benefits, which is usually sufficient, unless of course, you have a major procedure.